Skip to main content

 • Show a positive review

-• Add in the potential gift cards they can have
+• Add the potential gift cards they can receive

 • Insert branded elements for coherence